persman96/katacoda-scenarios/dhall/step3.md

-In contrast to json you can use variables in Dhall.
+In contrast to JSON you can use variables in Dhall.
 Here is an example:

 ```
 let address = {street = "main street", state = "Texas"}